There are 3 naked ladies in this blog. This is one of them*.

-About the DVD recording of Salome, says Toronto blogger John Gilks in Opera Ramblings: “The production is really pretty conventional.
-There are lots of greens, greys and blue.
-It’s quite dark and the set is stagey and conventional.
-Almost all the visual interest revolves around Ewing’s Salome though Michael Devlin’s scantily clad and palely made up Jochanaan is quite arresting too.
-Narraboth (Robin Legate) is an unremarkable actor and Herod (Kenneth Riegel) and Herodias (Gillian Knight) look uncomfortably like a couple of drag queens.
-The latter though does manage a pretty effective hissy fit.
-For the sound reasons mentioned above it’s hard to be sure whether the rather insipid vocal performances by Devlin and Leggate are really their faults.
-There’s also no change in acoustic when Jochanaan is singing from the cistern which is odd.
-Riegel and Knight do better at projecting themselves beyond the orchestra and turn in OK performances.
-The recording, directed by Derek Bailey, is about what one would expect from a 1992 BBC TV broadcast***.
-The picture quality is acceptable but not great 4:3 with hard coded English subtitles.
-Sound, as mentioned, is barely adequate.
-There are no extras and no documentation.
-This is probably worth having a look at as a record of an iconic performance by Ewing but I can’t imagine anyone would choose it as the definitive Salome.”
+About the DVD recording of Salome, says Toronto blogger John Gilks in Opera Ramblings: “The production is really pretty conventional… Almost all the visual interest revolves around Ewing’s Salome though Michael Devlin’s scantily clad and palely made up Jochanaan is quite arresting too.
+Narraboth (Robin Legate) is an unremarkable actor and Herod (Kenneth Riegel) and Herodias (Gillian Knight) look uncomfortably like a couple of drag queens… The recording, directed by Derek Bailey, is about what one would expect from a 1992 BBC TV broadcast…*** This is probably worth having a look at as a record of an iconic performance by Ewing but I can’t imagine anyone would choose it as the definitive Salome.”

 **And yet another, if you look under the phrase “chewing on my behind”.

-***John would have been 20 when this showed up on the telly.
+**John would have been 20 when this showed up on the TV.

 - “The Story So Far, with Conductor John Wilson”